 And it may be practical to quickly switch from one program window to the next and back again without exiting the program.
 However, I find it irritating that the buttons are only shown when you move the mouse into the upper corner, which always results in a certain “look around” - I prefer a specific button.
-You can set something like this on Ubuntu.
+With Ubuntu you can set something like that.
 Possibly the real one Sense This feature is only accessible with a touch display, which the Dell Latitude E7240 unfortunately did not have.

 Humans are creatures of habits